The while and do-while loops in C++ are control structures that allow repeating the execution of a block of code while a specific condition is met.

 These loops are useful when the exact number of iterations is not known in advance and, instead, we want to repeat code under certain conditions.

-Differences between While and Do-While
+Differences Between While and Do-While

-whileloop checks the condition before each iteration, while thedo-whileloop checks it after each iteration - The
+- The while loop checks the condition before each iteration, while the

 WHILE Loop